Key establishment \`a la Merkle in a quantum world

-The task is to find the unique nonzero collision in~$h$, having only access to a black-box that computes~$h$.
-This can be thought of as \emph{searching} among $\innern$ possibilities for the sole nonzero $h(i,\cdot)$ for each~$i$ and then finding two of those \emph{elements}, among $\outern$ possibilities, that are not \emph{distinct}.
-Our main technical lemma, below, gives a lower bound on the number of queries to $h$ that are required.
+The task is to find this \mbox{$k$-tuple}, having only access to a black box that computes~$h$.
+Let $\F_R$ denote the (easier) problem of finding those elements given a black box that computes $c$ rather than $h$.
+Our problem can then be thought of as \emph{searching} among $\innern$ possibilities for the sole nonzero $h(i,\cdot)$ for each~$i$ and then \emph{solving} $\F_R$ on those elements.
+Our main technical lemma, below, gives a lower bound on the number of queries to $h$ that are required to complete this task.